-The Filipinos became Catholics due to the colonization of the Philippines by the Spaniards in the sixteenth century and some of them later became

-Baptists due to the American presence in the country.
+The Filipinos became Catholics due to the colonization of the Philippines by the Spaniards in 16th century and some of them later became Baptists due to the American presence in the country.
 Although these religions have contributed much to the cultures of Southeast Asia, the natives of these lands had their own cultures prior to the advent of these religions.
 What are the values and practices of these indigenous cultures?
 Were these cultures enriched or hampered by the advent of the new religions?
 Have there been conflicts between the native cultures and the adopted religions?
 How much of the native culture is preserved?
 Has there been an enculturation of these religions in Southeast Asia?
 If some of the native cultural practices were abandoned in the wake of embracing a new religion, can we rediscover their values and preserve them for posterity?
-This is an urgent task today, especially in the context of globalization, which allegedly threatens, to some extent, the existence and continuity of our cultures.
+This is an urgent task today especially in the context of globalization which allegedly threatens to some extent the existence and continuity of our cultures.

-The Filipinos converted by the Spaniards became more like Spanish Christians, just as those converted by the Portuguese in Goa, India, became like Portuguese Christians.
-Yet they have also developed their own Asian Christianity identity that is distinct from their western roots.
-Likewise, to be a Muslim in Indonesia or Malaysia is not to be exactly like a Muslim in Saudi Arabia.
-A Muslim in Saudi Arabia is a product of Arabic culture with its own history, ecology, and traditions.
-Indonesian and Malaysian cultures existed long before the advent of Islam in these countries.

-Has there been a symbiotic relationship between religions like Islam and Christianity and the cultures of Southeast Asia?
-In this context, what comes to mind are the pioneering efforts of the Italian Jesuits Matteo Ricci in China and Robert de Nobili in India in the sixteenth and seventeenth centuries respectively, with regard to the enculturation of Christianity.
-Ricci and de Nobili attempted to present Christianity not as a western religion with western trappings, but as a universal faith of salvation to people everywhere.
-They believed that the Christian faith must incarnate itself in the native cultures of the people.
-Ricci and de Nobili were not mere missionaries; rather, they were visionaries of enculturation.
-Nearly 400 years later, the Catholic Church for the first time spoke about the need for enculturation and the interrelationship between the Gospel and culture in the Vatican II documents.
+The Filipinos converted by the Spaniards became more like Spanish Christians, just as those converted by the Portuguese in Goa, India became like Portuguese Christians.
+Yet they have also developed their own Asian Christian identity distinct from their western roots.
+Likewise, to be a Muslim in Indonesia or Malaysia is not to be exactly like a Muslim in Arabia.
+A Muslim in Arabia is a product of Arabic culture with its own history, ecology, and traditions.
+Indonesian and Malaysian cultures have existed long before the advent of Islam in these countries Has there been a symbiotic relationship between religions like Islam and Christianity and the cultures of Southeast Asia?
+In this context what come to mind are the pioneering efforts of the Italian Jesuits Matteo Ricci in China and Robert de Nobili in India in 16th and 17th centuries respectively, with regard to enculturation of Christianity.
+Ricci and de Nobili attempted to present Christianity not as a Western religion with Western trappings but as a universal faith of salvation to people everywhere.
+They believed the Christian faith must incarnate itself in the native cultures of the people.
+Ricci and de Nobili were not mere missionaries but visionaries of enculturation.
+Nearly 400 years later, the Catholic Church for the first time spoke about the need for enculturation and the interrelationship between the Gospel and culture in the Vatican II Documents.
 In the light of this paradigm of enculturation, what is the impact of religions like Christianity and Islam on Southeast Asian cultures?